 5. Test data the AI invented, not real samples

 AI-fabricated test data is suspiciously tidy: "test@test.com", "John Doe", 123.
-Real data has emoji, oversized unicode, null fields, leading whitespace.
+Real data has emoji, oversized unicode, null fields, and leading whitespace.
 The edges are exactly where production breaks.

 How to spot it: replay a scrubbed sample of production data through the same tests.
 If a lot of them fail, your AI test data is too idealized.